samuelwbaird/hair/README.md

  * First pass basic recursive render
  * A centrally managed frame timer to request delayed frame updates in a consolidated manner
  * A globally available signal to trigger re-render on updates to model/state object
+ * Initial rendering of HTML elements from a component tree
+ * An approach to event listening and access to DOM elements
+ * DOM updates without a full re-render

 In progress

- * Initial rendering of HTML elements from a component tree
  * A typical TODO list as a working example
- * An approach to event listening and access to DOM elements
  * Property handling for different properties that need special treatment

 To do

- * DOM updates without a full re-render
+ * Consider supplying an explicit list of dependency key objects when assigning callbacks (or more things?) to explicitly determine when reuse is appropriate
+ * Ensure correct ordering of DOM elements when partially re-using content
+ * Information sharing through the context tree
+ * Listening to component lifecycle events or arbitrary event dispatch
- * List specific render handling and recycling of list elements
+ * More efficient handling of long lists or large components
  * Dispose cycle through context tree
  * Add JSDoc markup throughout
  * Add additional examples